People's Republic of Bangladesh

 Where the land meets the sea at the southern tip of West Bengal lies the Indian Sunderbans, a stretch of impenetrable mangrove forest of great size and bio-diversity.
 A UNESCO World Heritage Site, the Sunderbans is a vast area covering 4264 square km in India alone.
 The Indian Sunderbans forms the largest Tiger Reserve and National Park in India.
 A paradise for birdwatchers, the list includes such rarities as the Masked Finfoot, Mangrove Pitta and the Mangrove Whistler…

-Bangladesh presently has 2 sites designated as Wetlands of International Importance, with a surface area of 605,500 hectares...
+Bangladesh currently has 2 sites designated as Wetlands of International Importance (Ramsar Sites), with a surface area of 611,200 hectares.

 …Between the 13th Nov and 19th Dec 2012, I travelled independently throughout Bangladesh, taking in many of the major birdwatching areas.
 These areas were the wetlands and forests in the north-east, Hatiya Island, Sonardia Island, Teknaf and the Sunderbans in the south.
 Spoon-billed Sandpiper was an obvious target bird….